-There have been at least eight deaths in which Peoples Temple was alleged to have had some involvement.
+There have been at least nine deaths in which Peoples Temple was alleged to have had some involvement.
 None have been substantiated, although the stories continue to circulate in apostate accounts.

 • Maxine Harpe, who had attended Temple services in Ukiah and who reportedly turned over about $2400 from the sale of a former residence to the church, was found hanging in her garage in March 1970.
 Following Maxine’s funeral, her three children were placed in Temple foster homes which, according to several accounts, collected more than $10,000 in welfare support checks on their behalf.
 While the Mendocino County Coroner ruled the death as a suicide, one of the eight articles that San Francisco Examiner religion reporter Lester Kinsolving wrote in 1972 about the Temple – and the first of four that went unpublished – raised the issue of foul play and suggested that Temple members who were in county government colluded to collect the various payments.
 Forty years later, Maxine’s son Daniel believes that his mother wanted to get out of the Temple and that she did not kill herself.
 The official verdict of suicide still stands, however, and no one has been charged with any crime related to the death.

 • In November 1973, Western Addition activist and Temple member Rory Hithe was shot to death in a room full of witnesses, mostly other Temple members.
 The shooting itself was not the mystery, but the motive – and its connection to the Temple – is unclear, much less the alleged role of Jim Jones in ordering the killing.
 Temple guard Chris Lewis, who himself would die under mysterious circumstances four years later (see below), was arrested and tried for the crime, although he was acquitted on grounds of self-defense.